Happyesss/resumy/SETUP_GUIDE.md

 ---

-Enjoy using ResumeLM!
+Enjoy using Resumy!
 Thank you for supporting open source software.